jovotech/jovo-framework/docs/tts.md

 The plugin consists of the following:

 - `getItem()`: Attempts to get the TTS response from the cache.
 If success, does not call TTS integration to generate response.
-- `storeItem()`: If TTS response does not exist in TTS chace, store the item in the cache and return source URL.
+- `storeItem()`: If TTS response does not exist in TTS cache, store the item in the cache and return source URL.